10 Best Telescoping Ladders of 2022 – Top Picks & Reviews

 We found—and have heard from other users—that the step’s ability to lock in place diminishes over time, which effectively renders the tool useless and unsafe until sound repairs have been made.

-This aside, it’s a good buying opportunity for people who aren’t completely sold on the top pick.
+This aside, it’s a good buying opportunity for people who aren’t completely sold on our pick for the best telescoping ladder overall.

 3. Lifewit 12.5ft Telescoping Ladder – Best Value